Teachable has established itself as a giant in the e-learning space, and with everyone writing a Teachable review, it is pretty easy to get confused.

 - I use Teachable for my online course, having recently switched from Thinkific.
 Thus, I have a considerable amount of first-hand experience using the platform and continue to track any changes they make.

 - I am also an online entrepreneur like most Teachable users.
 Thus, I understand all the struggles that come with choosing and using integrated marketing tools and resources.

 Teachable has been impressive over the years for its simplicity and effectiveness.
-But just like every other platform, it won’t be the best fit for everyone.
+But just like every other online course platform, it won’t be the best fit for everyone.

 In this Teachable review, I will be dissecting its features, pricing plans, payment processors, customer support, etc., while pointing out its pros and cons.

 That way, you will know if it is what you want and what to expect when you sign up on the platform.